raganwald/raganwald.github.com/_posts/2017-05-10-transducers-generators-composition.md

   //=> 2, 3, 5, 7, 11, 101, 131, 151, 181, 191
 ```

 The `take` function is interesting. `take(10)` returns a generator that iterates over the first ten elements of its input and then stops.
-Because geneators are "lazy," even though we are allegedly working with an infinite list of primes, we only compute enough to find the first ten that are palindromic.
+Because generators are "lazy," even though we are allegedly working with an infinite list of primes, we only compute enough to find the first ten that are palindromic.

 We are going to come back to finding the first ten palindromic primes, but first, let's take another look at the transducer pattern.